adam-beckett-1999/Docker-Compose/README.md

 ```

 - To customise the layout and background of authentication pages, you can do that individually for each type of auth-flow.
 Under 'Flows & Stages', click on 'Flows' and from there, click 'edit' under the actions column for the flow you wish to customise.
 Here you can change the text that appears on auth pages, and under the 'Appearance Settings' dropdown, you can change the layout of the auth page (which changes the appearance of the elements on the page to be centred, left or right, and with different styles) as well as set a background image.

+### **Goaccess for NPM**

+Once GoAccess is installed there is no extra configuration required, logs and data may take a while to populate as it relies on there being log file available from NGINX Proxy Manager to populate the graphs and metrics correctly.

+- The 'EXCLUDE_IPS' environment variables will force GoAccess to ignore log data corresponding to internal requests, instead only showing service access from external IP's.
+This can be set to ignore any range of IPs you choose, in this case, I have it set to exclude 127.0.0.1 which is equivalent to 'localhost' and my internal IP ranges (192.168.0.0/24) etc.

 ---
 ### Monitoring & Management Services: